 However, if you can get that same CPU operating at 5.0 GHz or higher, then the performance difference between it and the 3.7 GHz will become much closer.
 This is why overclocking is so popular among performance enthusiasts.

 Ultimately, you should be looking for the CPU that brings the most cores, the highest frequency, and the most instructions per clock cycle as possible according to your budget.

 We’ve already talked about the importance of cores and how they help the CPU multi-task.
-Hyperthreading is another Intel-specific technology that allows processors to be more efficient in certain CPU-intensive tasks.
+Hyperthreading or Clustered Multithreading is another technology that allows processors to be more efficient in certain CPU-intensive tasks.

-Basically, hyperthreading allows the CPU to work on two different threads (sequences of instructions for the CPU to carry out) at the same time.
-Unlike core technology, hyperthreading doesn’t enable the micro-processor to do multiple things at once.
+Basically, multithreading allows the CPU to work on two different threads (sequences of instructions for the CPU to carry out) at the same time.
+Unlike core technology, multithreading doesn’t enable the micro-processor to do multiple things at once.
 Instead, it allows the processor to work on two different things simultaneously.

 To better understand this, imagine working on an assembly line at a toy factory.
 On your assembly line, you need to install the head-piece onto an action figure’s body.
 The conveyor belt spits out a new headless action figure every three minutes and it takes you about 10 seconds to install the head.

 That leaves about 2 minutes and 50 seconds of time where you are doing nothing but waiting for the next headless action figure to come down the belt.
 If the toy factory was smart, they would have you work another assembly line (which would be added behind you and you would stand in between the two assembly lines).